Nielk1/Battlezone-Redux-Mod-Manager/README.md

 `N` status indicators may be double clicked to install a mod.

 `Y` status indicators may be double clicked to uninstall a mod.

+## Git Mods
+For git mods to function your system must have git installed or `git.exe` must be placed in the application directory.